Some Desperate Glory (novel): Plot summary

 The Wisdom speaks to Kyr and sends her back in time to Doomsday, when the majo destroyed Earth.
 Kyr saves Earth and causes humans to win the Majo War.

 In this new reality, a woman named Val has a brother named Max.
 Val is a member of the Terran Expeditionary Force, while her brother is working with a pro-majo insurgency.
 In this reality, Yiso finds Val and uses the Wisdom to share Kyr’s memories with her.
 The combined Val-Kyr personality then has the memories from both lives.
 Yiso tells Valkyr that in this new reality, Jole personally took control of the Wisdom after the Majo War.
 Valkyr, Max, and Yiso decide to confront Jole and destroy the Wisdom.
 Yiso sets the Wisdom to destroy itself.
 Enraged, Jole uses the power of the dying Wisdom to destroy thousands of majo-inhabited worlds.
 The Wisdom speaks to Valkyr and sends her back to the original timeline once again.

 Kyr arrives in the original timeline just before she would have been assigned to Nursery.
 The Wisdom destroys itself, rocking the majo civilization and upending Jole’s plans.
 Jole assigns Kyr to Command and begins preparing to invade Chrysothemis.
 Kyr and a group of conspirators including Magnus, Avi, and Yiso plan to steal a dreadnought and free all of Gaea’s women and children.

 Jole grooms Kyr to replace Ursa.
 He attempts to kiss her, but she rejects him.
 Kyr and the remaining conspirators fake an attack on Gaea station.
 They usher all of Gaea’s women and children to safety and take control of Jole’s ship.
 Jole takes Yiso and flees.
-Avi has rigged the entire station to explode; he urges Kyr to abandon Yiso and Gaea’s adult soldiers in order to escape.
+Avi rigs the entire station to explode; he urges Kyr to abandon Yiso and Gaea’s adult soldiers in order to escape.
 Kyr manages to rescue Yiso and kill Jole before the station explodes.
 Kyr and Yiso escape on Yiso’s ship, watching the destruction of Gaea Station together.